Bylaws of the Eastern Athletic Trainers' Association, Inc

 A. A list of nominees shall be established by the Nominations and Elections Committee by September 1st prior to the annual meeting.

-C. An officer who ceases to meet the qualifications for being a Certified member of the NATA shall automatically cease to be an officer.
+C. An officer who ceases to meet the qualifications in Article 3.3B shall automatically cease to be an officer.
 An interim replacement shall be chosen according to Article 7.7 of these Bylaws.

 E. No EATA elected official may concurrently hold another elected office within the EATA, or elected offices within NATA District or State Athletic Training organizations.
 If such a situation arises, the individual must relinquish one of their positions.
 When necessary, the EATA will replace the individual in accordance with established by-law procedures.